 Note, that in this case the algorithm does not use or know of the

-and the result therefore contains only the segment break-point indices
+therefore contains only the segment break-point indices in the original

-functions will not work.
-We can use the convenience
+will not work.
+We can use the convenience function addLm to

 segments: